 The "I'm fine" text doesn't get translated well because someone who is saying this is trying to be coy with their emotions or not come off as hysterical or annoying.

 Saying "I'm fine" in a text today is basically like saying "you better know I'm not fine and better find a way to make me fine."

 I learned fast that people don't always understand my sarcasm.
 Especially new individuals who begin to text me, I have to lower the sarcasm because they take EVERYTHING literally.

 But if I'm on the phone with them or face to face, they can hear in my voice how I'm saying the sentence, or in what context and then we can all laugh at how funny I am.

 Approach sarcasm with caution!
 When texting it needs to be someone who is crafted to know you and your "texting voice," some people are dry as toast texters and it's hard to decipher between the two.

 There is also another solution to this; you can go out together and get some tea or coffee and talk about life just as you would if you were texting back and forth and someone can get to know you beyond your texting voice.
 (I know who has time for human interaction, right?)

-The art of texting is killing our real way to connect with people (that’s super dramatic but sometimes true).
-It’s also very helpful in some aspects.
+The art of texting is hurting our real way to connect with people (that's super dramatic but sometimes true).
+It's also very helpful in some aspects.

 However, the art of conversation is something that has changed.
-With texting, it leave us in our heads, overreading and over analyzing a lot of “what the hell?” moments.
+With texting, it leave us in our heads, overreading and over analyzing a lot of "what the heck?" moments.

 We have made up rules or explanations to either make ourselves feel better or try to piece together the puzzle.
 Being vulnerable is scary, but I rather know the truth than cover it with a lie to make myself feel better.